Fractional Ownership in India – Structured Real Estate Participation, Governance & Resale Explained (2026)

 How does voting work?

-Voting power is typically proportional to allocation size, while major decisions require predefined thresholds.
+Voting power is typically proportional to allocation size, while major decisions — such as approving a full asset sale — require predefined quorum and supermajority thresholds set out in the asset’s governance documents.

 Is resale guaranteed?